nathangobinet/armorydesbuissons/README.md

 All improvements are welcome (typo, security issues, etc...).
 Just make a pull request 😉.

 ## License
-- Source code under MIT License
+- Source code is under MIT License
 - Images and illustrations are private and may not be used without the written consent of the Armory des buissons.

 ## Contact